neoaksa/HPC/1.Random Select/Readme.md

 # Random select k samples from 1-n
-In this project, I utilized two languages, python and C, to achieve the task with single and multi-threads respectively.Python with numpy is a very common method to manipulate data, C is one of the fastest language.
+In this project, I utilized three languages, python,C and Cuda, to achieve the task with single and multi-threads respectively.Python with numpy is a very common method to manipulate data, C is one of the fastest language in this case, while Cuda is fast when it needs up to thousands threads runing together.
 The result shows the gap between them including workload and efficiency.

 ## Algorithm
 *Python*: